CUSA Fees 2021/2022

 A $40 processing fee will apply, $5 per monthly payment.

 The first installment ("deposit") is due at the time of registration following try-outs when the player accepts his or her position on a team.

 Note: Team assignment offers will typically be made within 48 hours of the last try-out date for each age group.
 We ask that each player accept or decline a team assignment offer within 48 hours of it being made so that the club can quickly make any necessary adjustments and finalize team rosters.

 For all programs except the Fall U15+ program payment plans that consist of eight equal payments are subsequently due on August 1st, September 1st, October 1st, and November 1st, December 1st, January 1st, February 1st, and March 1st.

 For all programs except the Fall U15+ program payment plans that consist of four equal payments are subsequently due on July 1st, August 1st, September 1st, and October 1st.

 Under extenuating circumstances or conditions not directly covered by this policy, the Director will consider requests for deviation on a case-by-case basis when the request is made in writing.

 Families with multiple children who have registered them all by August 1 will receive the following discounts:

-$100 discount per additional child after the first child has registered.
+$75 discount per additional child after the first child has registered (only applicable to players in the U11 to U19 age groups).